Me now

 Other useful stuff to know about me:

-Coffee/Tea: white no sugar (prefer tea – prefer peppermint)
+Coffee/Tea: white no sugar (prefer tea – builders)

 Wine: Red (Rose in Summer)